Getting Started with SpriteKit

 a general-purpose framework for drawing shapes, particles, text, images, and video in two dimensions.

-It’s developed by Apple and it is supported on iOS, macOS, tvOS, and watchOS, and it integrates well with frameworks such as GameplayKit and SceneKit.
+Developed by Apple, SpriteKit is supported on iOS, macOS, tvOS, and watchOS, and it integrates well with frameworks like GameplayKit and SceneKit.

-I’ve chosen it to create a prototype adventure game that resembles those from the late 80’s, early 90’s.
+I’ve chosen it to create a prototype adventure game reminiscent of those from the late ’80s and early ’90s.

-I guess that usually people choose SpriteKit for adding custom 2D content and animations to their app, but for creating 2D games maybe it would make more sense to use a framework that supports platforms outside the Apple ecosystem.
+Typically, people choose SpriteKit for adding custom 2D content and animations to their app.
+However, for developing 2D games, it might make more sense to use a framework that supports platforms outside the Apple ecosystem.

-I’ve never created any SpriteKit app.
-I’ve barely created any iOS app.
+I’ve never created a SpriteKit app before and have barely developed any iOS apps.

-Lucky me that XCode offers a bunch of templates to start from.
-In my case I’ve chosen the “Cross-platform Game” template.
+Thankfully, Xcode offers a range of templates to get started.
+In my case, I chose the “Cross-platform Game” template.

 The resulting project has three targets, one for each platform: